duncanmurray/dBaaS_Backup/README.md

                         The region where you dBaaS instance is located.
                         Default to 'LON'.
 Possible [ORD, DFW, LON, SYD, IAD, HKG]
+  -e EMAIL, --email EMAIL
+                        The email address to send notifications to.
+To send no email use '0'.
+Defaults to 'root@localhost'.
   -v, --verbose         Turn on debug verbosity
 ```